AllenInstitute/aifi-swanson-teaseq/README.md

 **Computing Environment**
 Preprocessing and analysis scripts were generated and run on Linux/Unix-like platforms (Debian/Ubuntu) with R >= v3.6.3 and 4.0.2 .

+**Reference Region Sets**
+For ATAC-seq data analysis, we made use of several reference hg38 region sets from multiple sources.
+Retrieval and assembly of these regions for use in downstream analysis are available in the R script `reference/get_reference_datasets.R`.

 [Return to Contents](#con)

 ------------